Ryuu22/What-s-App-daily-Message/README.md

 # What's App daily Message

-An application to send a message at a certain time to a certain what's app contact
+An application that sends a message at a specific time to a certain what's app contact

  ### Dependencies